light gray lines

 Helpful practices:

-- Create a migration roadmap.
-The roadmap should outline the migration phases, timeline, and specific milestones and detail which stakeholders are responsible for each phase.
+• Create a migration roadmap to outline the migration phases, timeline, and specific milestones and detail which stakeholders are responsible for each phase.

-- Prepare the security tools.
+• Prepare the security tools.
 Set up encryption methods and data handling procedures before the migration.
-To minimize the risks of breaches, you should grant users the minimum permissions necessary and enforce zero-trust network policies.
+To minimize the risks of breaches, grant users the minimum permissions necessary and enforce zero-trust network policies.

 When all roles, configurations, and security tools have been verified, you can proceed with the steps outlined below.